postgres/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/vault.md

 # Vault configuration

 You can configure `pg_tde` to use HashiCorp Vault as a global key provider for managing encryption keys securely.
+Both the open source and enterprise editions are supported.

 !!! note
     This guide assumes that your Vault server is already set up and accessible.
 Vault configuration is outside the scope of this document, see [Vault's official documentation](https://developer.hashicorp.com/vault/docs) for more information.